jundalisay/spblist/content/en/social/supersociology/precrisis-years.md

 {{< youtube aBb6eqh5fsU >}}

-Western economists and policy makers have no idea of metaphysics (karma, dharma, varna, dialectics), so they do not know the root causes of economic crises, wars, and other negative events.
+Western economists and policy makers have no idea of metaphysics (karma, dharma, varna, akasha), so they do not know the root causes of economic crises, wars, and other negative events.
 This is why they are unable to provide real solutions.
 Rather, their solutions solve a problem but create new ones.
 - The problem of terrorism still exists.
 - Economic crises and inequality are still here.
 - North Korea is still nuclear.